forcedotcom/cli/releasenotes/sfdx/README.md

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

+* CHANGE: The project to [open-source Salesforce CLI](https://developer.salesforce.com/blogs/2021/02/open-sourcing-salesforce-cli-update-feb-2021) is chugging along smoothly, and this week we've created these beta commands in the [plugin-source](https://github.com/salesforcecli/plugin-source) plug-in:

+    * `force:mdapi:beta:retrieve`
+    * `force:mdapi:beta:retrieve:report`

+    We also improved the commands by adding these two parameters to each one:

+    * `--unzip`: Automatically extract files from the retrieved `.zip` file
+    * `--zipfilename`: Specify a name for the retrieved `.zip` file

+    Other than these new parameters, the commands work the same as their equivalent existing ones.
+Try out these beta commands before we make the open-source versions of `force:mdapi:retrieve` and `force:mdapi:retrieve:report` generally available.

 * FIX: We've improved how the `force:source:beta:*` commands match package name directories.
 Previously, for example, `force:source:beta:deploy` deployed metadata in a directory that wasn't defined in `sfdx-project.json` if its name started with the same string as a legitimate package directory, such as `force-app-extra` and `force-app`.
 (GitHub issue [#1336](https://github.com/forcedotcom/cli/issues/1336))

 * FIX: The `force:source:beta:*` commands support storing multiple `.gitignore` files in as many places in your `packageDirectories` as you want.
 Previously, the `.gitignore` files would affect source tracking and sometimes result in unexpected behavior.
 (GitHub issue [#1335](https://github.com/forcedotcom/cli/issues/1335))